Retail Food Establishments

 - Handwashing signs at all handwashing sinks used by employees.

-Visit the Colorado Department of Public Health and Environment FDA Food Code Transition for additional information, including documents and guidance.
+Visit the Colorado Department of Public Health and Environment Environmental Health and Sustainability website for additional information, including documents and guidance.

 Retail Food Establishments in Colorado must be inspected twice per year or at a frequency determined by an approved risk-based alternative method.